ncnynl/Turtlebot-Localization-Using-RGB-D-SLAM/README.md

 ### What is this repository for? ###

-* This project aims to provide localize a Turtlebot using RGB-D SLAM.
+* This project aims to localize a Turtlebot using RGB-D SLAM.
 * [Wiki Page](https://github.com/shl202/Turtlebot-Localization-Using-RGB-D-SLAM/wiki)